 The eastern coachwhip is active on sunny days from April until early November.
 It lives on dry, rocky glades and brushy or wooded hillsides.
 It also occurs along the edges of prairies where there is ample brush and other shelter.
 They are primarily active during the daytime hours.

 On cool days, coachwhips hide under flat rocks or in small mammal burrows.
-They are known to occasionally raise the upper portion of their body to get a better view of the surrounding area.
+They occasionally raise the upper portion of their body to get a better view of the surrounding area.

 This species overwinters in rock crevices, under large rocks, or in mammal burrows.

 When approached, a coachwhip will normally escape with an explosive burst of speed to retreat under a nearby rock or up a tree.
-If an individual is cornered, it will maneuver into a defensive coil, vibrate its tail, fight savagely, and bite to defend itself.
+If an individual is cornered, it will coil defensively, vibrate its tail, fight savagely, and bite to defend itself.

 Food